mikemeissner1/CogniEdu/README.md

 </p>

 # 📊  Implementation Evaluation <a name="Implementation-Evaluation"></a>
-In selection of the model powering Ed, two models were compared, two of Google's Large Language Models were compared, Gemini 1.5 Pro and Gemini 1.5 Flash, using LangChain and AI.
+In selection of the model powering Ed, two models were compared, two of Google's Large Language Models were compared, Gemini 1.5 Pro and Gemini 1.5 Flash, using LangChain and AI​.
+Once Gemini 1.5 Flash was selected, its performance was further evaluated.

 <img width="850" alt="Model Evaluation Dashboard" src="https://github.com/user-attachments/assets/fb66f99f-85d7-4743-8c61-a6093967a596">